Kentucky Medical Malpractice FAQ

 The last thing you expect when you go for treatment or care at a physician’s office or hospital is to become injured or ill due to errors made by the medical professionals caring for you.
 If you have been a victim of medical malpractice, you are likely wondering what you should do next, and you may have many other questions you need answers to.

 With this in mind, below we have compiled the answers to some of the top questions those suffering from medical malpractice injuries or illness have had regarding their lawsuits.
-Feel free to reach out to our office directly to ask additional questions or further discuss the details of your case with the attorneys at Wilt & Thompson, PLLC.
+Feel free to reach out to our office directly to ask additional questions or further discuss the details of your case with the attorneys at Wilt & Associates, PLLC.

 Will I have to go to court to obtain a malpractice settlement?